JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

 # Running Offboard Control Simulations in Gazebo
+If you have already completed the steps above and want to run offboard control simulations involving aruco marker detection and positioning of the drone precisely over an aruco marker through a simulated downward facing drone camera, you can follow these steps below.

+NOTE: Offboard control refers to control of the UAV/Drone fully autonomously through ROS and the companion computer rather than through a Ground Control Application or remote controller.

 ## 1) Catkin Workspace
 Ensure your catkin workspace directory has been made as this is where the ROS packages and scripts are stored.